-Our risk assessor has 17 years’ experience and has undertaken several recognised training courses, which ensures we are maintaining a high standard of service delivery.
+Our risk assessors are experienced and have undertaken the necessary City & Guilds training courses, which ensures we are maintaining a high standard of service delivery.

 Legionnaires’ disease is an acute form of pneumonia which was identified as a variant of the standard pneumonia in 1976 following infection of delegates at a legionnaires’ conference in California.

 Legionnaires’ disease has a high profile because of its fatality rate of approx. 1 in 10 people that contract it and the fact that it can be avoided with the correct management of water systems.